-Under 24 Code of Federal Regulations (CFR) 982.301, PHAs are required to provide families eligible to participate in the voucher program with an “oral briefing”.
+Under 24 Code of Federal Regulations (CFR) 982.301, PHAs are required to provide families eligible to participate in the voucher program with an “oral briefing.”
 During the COVID-19 public health emergency, Home Forward implemented HUD waiver HCV-2 provided in HUD Notice PIH 2020-05, which was extended and superseded by HUD Notice PIH 2020-13 and, HUD PIH Notice 2020-33(HA) Rev-2, allowing flexibility in how the required oral briefing for HCV and PBV households are conducted.
-Through this activity, Home Forward conducts required oral briefings for new HCV and PBV households through alternative means in response to COVID-19 and in the future when necessary to protect the health and safety of participants and staff due to local, state, or national state of emergencies or disasters.
-Home Forward may also use this flexibility on a case by case basis if an individual or household faces extenuating circumstances that prevent them from coming to an in-person oral briefing.
-In these individual cases, Home Forward will note the extenuating circumstances in the tenant file.
+Through this activity, Home Forward is conducting the required oral/virtual briefings (as well as other appointments) for new HCV and PBV households through alternative means in response to COVID-19 and will continue to do so in the future when necessary to protect the health and safety of participants and staff due to local, state, or national state of emergencies or disasters.
+Home Forward will also conduct in person meetings if the applicant/participant family does not have access to technology or per request from the family.

-These alternative means may include: webcast, video call, or expanded information packet.
+These alternative means may include: webcast, video call, or expanded written information packet.
 Home Forward ensures that the method of communication for the briefing effectively communicates with, and allows for equal participation of, each family member, including those with vision, hearing, and other communication-related disabilities, and ensures meaningful access for persons with limited English proficiency.

 Changes or modifications